jobrouter/php-rest-client/docs/api/document.rst

 Model\\Document
 ===============

-.. php:class:: final class Brotkrueml\JobRouterClient\Model\Document
+.. php:class:: final class JobRouter\AddOn\RestClient\Model\Document

    Document model class which collects the data for the an archive document.